davipccunha/discordjs-helper/README.md

 # About
 ## Easily create interactions with type safety
-discordjs-helper is a Node.js module written in TypeScript that allows you to more easily create and register interactions to the Discord API and discordjs library.
+discordjs-helper allows you to more easily create and register interactions to the Discord API.
+It ensures type safety and avoid runtime errors.
 This package contains:

 - Interfaces to implement and consistently define your interactions
-- Easier to use EmbedBuilder
 - Decorators to help with common verifications such as users' permissions
+- Extensions to discordjs' classes like BaseInteraction#replyOrFollowUp()

 </br>